 - If you are scheduled and must cancel, please contact the site coordinator.

-Step 5: Advanced Resources
+Advanced Resources and Links

 - Publication 4491: Student Training Guide: This is the print version of the Link & Learn courses for basic and advanced tax law training.